 Investment bankers are also prohibited from asking an analyst to initiate coverage of a U.S. Company (see “Coverage decisions”) and from using research analysts to identify or strategize about potential investment banking business.
 Morgan Stanley provides Legal and Compliance notices and training to the relevant personnel on these policies.
 To reinforce this, Morgan Stanley requires certain conversations to be logged in advance with and/or chaperoned by LCD.
 For example, business-related conversations between investment bankers and equity research analysts about U.S. Companies must be chaperoned.

 Coverage decisions: Decisions to initiate, resume, suspend or discontinue research coverage of an issuer or investment are made by Research Management in conjunction with the research analyst concerned and in compliance with any applicable rules and regulations.
 Research Management is permitted to take into account input with respect to research coverage from other business areas, including investment banking and sales and trading.
-Input from investment banking with respect to equity research coverage involving U.S. Companies is limited to a discussion of the merits of coverage of particular sectors or other general categories and may not be issuer-specific.
+Input from investment banking with respect to equity research coverage of U.S. Companies or by a research analyst based in Australia is limited to a discussion of the merits of coverage of particular sectors or other general categories and may not be issuer-specific.

 Certification on each research report: The primary analyst responsible for a research report on a specific issuer or issuers of securities is required to certify, at the time of publication, that the views expressed in the report accurately reflect his or her personal views about the subject securities or issuers, and that no part of his or her compensation was, is or will be directly or indirectly, related to the specific views or recommendations contained therein.
 This certification can be found in the disclosures section of each such research report.